Addendum to EWP Policies for Remote Instruction During Autumn 2020

 It is required of all instructors in the Expository Writing Program to successfully complete the practicum course, English 567.
 This requirement is meant to provide all instructors with a background in composition pedagogy and teaching reading-in-the-service-of-writing.

-3. PORTFOLIO NORMING SESSION
+3. PORTFOLIO ASSESSMENT SESSION

 4. ONGOING PROFESSIONAL DEVELOPMENT